vmchale/EMD/README.md

 >>>haskemd(a1, a2)
 6.0
 ```
+You might be prompted for the sudo password.
+This is because of a bug upstream in the code for Haskell Accelerate.

 ##Ground distance
 In our case, the "ground distance" is the hamming distance.
 Moreover, the matrix for the metric is automatically generated.
 This means that an array like